Implementing Metric Temporal Answer Set Programming: Abstract

 \section{Abstract}

-We develop a computational approach to Metric Answer Set Programming (ASP) to allow for expressing quantitative temporal constrains, like durations and deadlines.
-A central challenge is to maintain scalability when dealing with fine-grained timing constraints, which can significantly exacerbate ASP's grounding bottleneck.
-To address this issue, we leverage extensions of ASP with difference constraints, a simplified form of linear constraints, to handle time-related aspects externally.
-Our approach effectively decouples metric ASP from the granularity of time, resulting in a solution that is unaffected by time precision.
+We develop a computational approach to Metric Answer Set Programming to express quantitative temporal constrains, such as durations and deadlines.
+We investigate two specific fragments: plain metric logic programs, restricted to local temporal constraints, and general metric logic programs, which allow for arbitrary metric formulas.
+A central challenge in this context is maintaining scalability when dealing with fine-grained timing constraints, which can significantly exacerbate grounding bottleneck of Answer Set Programming (ASP).
+To address this issue, we propose translations of both fragments into standard ASP and ASP extended with difference constraints, a simplified form of linear constraints, and prove their correctness and completeness.
+Our implementation, realized via meta-encodings, effectively decouples metric ASP from the granularity of time, resulting in a solution that is independent of time precision. \textit{Under consideration in Theory and Practice of Logic Programming (TPLP).}